spewil/phd/sections/background_theory.md

 ### Error-based Adaptation

-Error-based sdaption and state-space models have a great amount of precedent in the sensorimotor learning literature.
+Error-based adaptation and state-space models have a great amount of precedent in the sensorimotor learning literature.
 We will summarize these models briefly and discuss our willingness to depart from them.

 This is pretty much the best model we have that describe learning from error